No Orchids for Miss Blandish (film)

-No Orchids for Miss Blandish (US re-release title Black Dice) is a 1948 British gangster film adapted and directed by St. John Legh Clowes from the 1939 novel of the same name by James Hadley Chase.
-It stars Jack La Rue, Hugh McDermott, and Linden Travers (reprising her title role from the West End play by Chase and Robert Nesbitt), with unbilled early appearances from Sid James, as a barman, and Walter Gotell, as a nightclub doorman.
+No Orchids for Miss Blandish (re-released in the United States as Black Dice) is a 1948 British gangster film written, produced and directed by St. John Legh Clowes.
+It is an adaptation of the 1939 novel by James Hadley Chase, and the subsequent 1942 stage play by Chase and Robert Nesbitt.
+It stars Jack La Rue, Hugh McDermott, and Linden Travers (reprising her title role from the play), with unbilled early appearances from Sid James and Walter Gotell.

-Due to the film's strong violence and sexual content for its time, amongst other reasons, several critics have called it one of the worst films ever made.
+Due to the film's strong implied violence and sexual content for its time, amongst other reasons, British critics called it one of the worst films ever made.

 Plot

-Miss Blandish (Linden Travers), a sheltered heiress, is targeted for a simple robbery by a cheap thug who ultimately involves two groups of rival gangsters, their goal being her diamond jewelry worth $100,000.
-The robbery is botched when Riley (Richard Nielson) kills her bridegroom, Foster Harvey after Harvey had just knocked down Riley, dislodging his gun.
-Bailey then knocks out Miss Blandish.
-While Bailey and Riley put Miss Blandish into the car, Johnny picks up Riley's discarded gun, shooting Riley dead.
-Bailey shoots Johnny dead from his driver's seat.
-Bailey drives away with Miss Blandish, leaving two dead bodies in his wake.
-Bailey meets up with two members of the Grisson gang.
-The three would-be robbers decide to kidnap Miss Blandish for ransom instead (her father is worth $100 million).
+Miss Blandish, a sheltered heiress, is targeted for a simple robbery by a cheap thug who ultimately involves two groups of rival gangsters, their goal being her diamond jewelry worth $100,000.
+The robbery is botched when one of the robbers, Riley, is knocked down by her bridegroom, Foster Harvey, and the resulting shooting spree leaves Harvey and some of the assailants dead.
+The surviving robber, Bailey, drives away with Miss Blandish, leaving the dead bodies behind.
+Bailey meets up with two members of the Grisson gang and they decide to keep hold of Miss Blandish for ransom instead.

-The three original kidnappers are killed, and Blandish ends up the captive of the Grisson gang.
-Her father puts a private detective on the case.
-The Grisson gang, led by Ma Grisson (Lilli Molnar), intends to collect the ransom and kill Blandish rather than take the risk of releasing her.
-Meanwhile, Slim Grisson (Jack La Rue) and Blandish fall in love and plan on running off together.
+She ends up the captive of the Grisson gang and her father puts a private detective on the case.
+Ma Grisson who leads the gang, intends to collect the ransom and kill Blandish rather than take the risk of releasing her.
+Meanwhile, Slim Grisson and Blandish fall in love and plan on running away together.

 Blandish sends the diamonds to her father with a note saying she is in love with Slim, but he refuses to believe it.
-Ma Grisson is shot by rival gangsters when she cannot get Slim to the phone.
+Meanwhile, Ma Grisson is shot by rival gangsters when she cannot get Slim to the phone.
 The police surround the cabin where Slim and Miss Blandish are holed up and gun Slim down, "rescuing" the kidnap victim and returning her safely home.
-She throws herself from her balcony over the loss of Slim.
+Afterwards, she throws herself from her balcony over the loss of Slim.